 This is exactly what happened to me as I worked to produce my own translation of Philippians 2.[Read more…]

 In this article, I argue that we have been too apt to accept ancient and popular interpretations of Jesus’ wilderness testing in Matthew 4:1-11.
 Three issues warrant a fresh interpretation: the translation of πειρασθῆναι, our understanding of Satan’s role in the narrative, and the relationship between the two “sons” of God, Jesus and Adam.[Read more…]

 A Priori is a new series on the theLAB in which we put three simple questions to scholars undertaking important research in biblical studies, theology, ethics, and more.
 We seek out those authors whose mission is the church, whose vocation is research.
-This week we hear from Gideon Sam and his work on destitution and hunger in the Gospel of Luke.[Read more…]
+This week we hear from Andrew Hollingsworth and his work on semiotics and theology.[Read more…]